Focused Ion Beam Microscopes

 FEI Versa 3D Dual Beam

 The Versa 3D DualBeam FEG FIB-SEM combines a focused Ga ion beam with a high-resolution field-emission electron gun.
 Owing to a large chamber allowing up to 6" industry wafers with full rotation, the Versa 3D provides enhanced 2D and 3D materials characterization and analysis for a wide range of material science and industry-related samples.
+This FIB is particularly useful as a high-throughput microscope for APT sample preparation.

 • Field-emission electron gun

-• LMIS: Ga ion beam (0.5 – 30 kV) / Sidewinder ion column
+• LMIS: Ga ion beam (0.5–30 kV) / Sidewinder ion column

-• Spatial Resolution: 1.2 nm (SEM)
+• Spatial resolution: 1.2 nm (SEM)

 • ETD SE detector